pcwalton/gltf-ibl-sampler-egui/README.md

 work.
 To avoid spurious failures stemming from this limitation, textures are resized to at most 4K pixels on each side by default.

-Once all dependencies are installed, you should be able to run the app using `cargo run --release`.
+You should be able to run the app using `cargo run --release`.

 ## Supported image formats

 The panorama can be stored either in any format that the Rust [`image`] crate supports, which notably includes `.exr`, or in `.hdr` format.
-The resulting textures can be stored in KTX1 or KTX2 format, while the BRDF lookup tables are stored in PNG format.
+The resulting textures can be stored in KTX2 format, while the BRDF lookup tables are stored in PNG format.

 ## License